vladimeeer/geo_redirect/README.md

 As mentioned, skipping Geo-redirection is done either by:

 * `redirect=1` to force a new domain and remember it in the user's session variable.
+* `redirect=1&country=uk` to force redirect to a new domain and remember it in the user's session variable.
 * `skip_geo=true` for a one-time force (with no memory).

 If the `:remember_when_skipping` option flag is set to true, the server will